What is it?

 Insufficient evidence to rate effectiveness for...

 - Chronic fatigue syndrome.
-Taking Siberian ginseng does not seem to reduce symptoms of chronic fatigue syndrome.
+Taking Siberian ginseng by mouth does not seem to reduce symptoms of chronic fatigue syndrome.

 - Quality of life.
 Some research shows that Siberian ginseng significantly improves sociability and sense of well-being in people over 65 years of age after 4 weeks of treatment.
 But the effects seem to disappear after 8 weeks.